ProtoDigitalUK/lucid/packages/collection-builder/README.md

 ## Features

-- Define "single" or "multiple" collections.
+- Define "pages" or "group" collections.
-- Single collections represent standalone pages or groups, while multiple collections create a new section in the CMS where users can createe individual pages.
-- Assign "bricks" (building blocks for the CMS) to each collection.
-For multiple collections, these bricks represent the allowed components within the page builder.
-For single collections, these bricks form a group where users can enter data.
+- Group collections represent a single page that contains a group of fixed bricks, while page collections represent a group of pages that can be created and edited by users and contain a variable number of bricks in any order.
 - Collection configuration is validated using Zod, ensuring consistent and error-free setup.

 ## Usage